Jeremie-Beucler/PCBS_spider_bias/README.md

 	Returns: the new position of the stimulus (tuple) and the degree of the rotation to apply to the stimulus (int)"""
   ```

-At first, I tried to use the *"Move"* function of Expyriment, but I did not succeed to implement it on a Canvas so I decided to implement it directly in the function.
+At first, I tried to use the `Move` function of Expyriment, but I did not succeed to implement it on a `Canvas` so I decided to implement it directly in the function.

 The vertical move corresponds to the speed of the object, one of the variable of interest in the experiment.
-Thanks to the *random* function, I managed to give a random horizontal move to the stimuli (-5, 0 or 5), in order to make it look like it was moving on its own.
+Thanks to the `random` function, I managed to give a random horizontal move to the stimuli (-5, 0 or 5), in order to make it look like it was moving on its own.

 ```python
 new_pos = [ancient_pos[0],(ancient_pos[1] + -1 * verti_move)]